-In the last year - compared to the average for the last three years - there has been a slight shift in the gender of people accessing the service with the number of female clients increasing to 18% of the total client group.
+In the last 6 months - compared to the average for the last three years - there has been a slight shift in the gender of people accessing the service with the number of female clients decreasing to 16% of the total client group, compared to 19% in 2019-20.
+In the last two quarters there have been more people coming onto the streets who were previously sofa surfing and of this cohort there are proportionately more men than women.